Elaborate the effectiveness of audio-visual media in Development Support Communication activities with special reference to Pakistan setting?

 3. 35mm Slides

 The content of 35mm slides provides a crisp, colorful, easy to read format for presenting information.
 35mm slides are the most universally accepted way to show full-color, three-dimensional still pictures.
 They are also used extensively to show graphics or pictures.
 Slides can be used with large or small audiences and, because the projectors are small and portable, they can be taken almost anywhere.
-Remote operation allows you to move around the room and still control the duration and sequence of each slide.
+Remote operation allows you to move around the room and still control the duration and sequence of each slide in Development Support Communication.

 4. Overhead Transparencies